ous-mik/recNrecA-supercompaction-image-analysis/README.md

 ## Acknowledgements

-The customized script `Coli-Inspector-03f-KVmod.ojj` is based on the Coli-Inspector plugin (version 03f), developed by Norbert Vischer from the University of Amsterdam.
+The customized script `Coli-Inspector-03f-KVmod.ojj` is based on the Coli-Inspector plugin (version 03f), developed by Norbert Vischer (University of Amsterdam).
 The original plugin can be downloaded from the [documentation page](https://sils.fnwi.uva.nl/bcb/objectj/examples/Coli-Inspector/Coli-Inspector-MD/coli-inspector.html).
+MicrobeJ was developed by Adrien Ducret (Université de Lyon), Yves Brun (Indiana University), and Christophe Grangeasse (Université de Lyon).
+The plugin can be downloaded from its [download website](https://www.microbej.com/download-2/).
+We thank Adrien Ducret (Université de Lyon) for assistance with MicrobeJ analysis and code development for tracking of foci, and Thierry Oms (Université Libre de Bruxelles) for assistance with kymograph plots.
 ChatGPT by OpenAI was utilized for suggesting code for scripts included in this repository.